Free Printable Australian Animals Graphing Activity

 I confess, I don’t actually know a lot about Australia.
 However, my kids love learning about it, so we have gathered up bunches of books on the country and of course, watched Finding Nemo… (East Australian Current, Sydney, that’s educational, right??)
 Even if you don’t count Finding Nemo in the educational category, you can definitely count this fun Australian animal graphing activity.
 It’s great for a geography unit about Australia, New Zealand and Oceana or learning about different animals in science.
 Cross-curricular activites bring learning to a whole new level!

-Please note: I have been informed that the Kiwi bird is not from Australia as picture, but rather New Zealand.
+Please note: I have been informed that the Kiwi bird is not from Australia as pictured, but rather New Zealand.
 I have replaced it with a dingo in the actual file (only the pictures here have not been updated.)
 To my awesome Aussies, thank you for letting me know and as soon as new clip art becomes available I will make an adjustment.

 Recommended Grade Level: